Post-Discectomy Rehabilitation | Shift Spinal Health

 • Gentle stretching for hip flexors, hamstrings, glutes

-• Begin walking program — duration and pace progressed weekly
+• Begin walking program — duration and pace progressed gradually

 • Nerve mobility exercises if residual leg symptoms remain